renjohn/SitefinityDocker/README.md

 3. Run `.\buildsitefinitybackend.ps1` from the command line in the root directory of the solution.
 This will build out the backend SitefinityWebApp container
     * Watch for any errors and you will need to troubleshoot them before continuing on
 4. Open the Sitefinity.sln solution in Visual studio
+5. Ensure the docker-compose project is set as the startup project
+6. Build the solution
-5. Switch the build configuration to docker compose
+7. Switch the build configuration to docker compose
-6. Debug the project using the Sitefinity debug option
+8. Debug the project using the Sitefinity debug option
-7. Navigate to https://localhost:5001 to browse the site
+9. Navigate to https://localhost:5001 to browse the site

 ### Sitefinity Initialization